 Who Are We?

-The FH Foundation is a patient-centered nonprofit organization dedicated to education, advocacy, and research of Familial Hypercholesterolemia (FH).
+The FH Foundation is a patient-centered nonprofit organization dedicated to research, advocacy, and education of Familial Hypercholesterolemia (FH).
 Our mission is to raise awareness and save lives by increasing the rate of early diagnosis and encouraging proactive treatment.
 If left untreated, FH leads to aggressive and premature heart disease in women, men and children of all racial and ethnic backgrounds.

 Who Are We?